FDUDataNET/FediLive/readme.md

 4. **Configure tokens and Logging**

-   Edit the `config/config.yaml` file with your API tokens and logging preferences.
+   Edit the `config/config.yaml` file with your API tokens, file save paths and logging preferences.

    ```yaml
    api: